ma3u/BookAwardsAgent/README.md

 - `airtable_updater.py`: Customize Airtable integration logic

 ## Troubleshooting

+Common issues and solutions:

-- If the agent fails to find book awards, try modifying the search queries in `config.py`
+- **Agent fails to find book awards**: Try modifying the search queries in `config.py`
-- If data extraction is incomplete, check the extraction patterns in `extractor.py`
+- **Incomplete data extraction**: Check the extraction patterns in `extractor.py`
+- **Module not found errors**: Ensure you've activated the virtual environment and installed dependencies
+- **Airtable connection issues**: Verify your API key and base ID in the `.env` file
 - For Airtable integration issues, verify your API credentials and table structure

 ## Limitations